-Today, the two text and Zoom regularly, but their friendship is more than just a montage of travel memories and catch-up calls.
-They’re thought partners and co-conspirators—first, organizing remote working salons in Belgrade and Mexico City—and now, co-writing Remote Works, a guide for managers.
+Fast forward to today, the two text and Zoom regularly, but their friendship is more than just a montage of travel memories and catch-up calls.
+They’re thought partners and co-conspirators—first, organizing remote working salons in Belgrade (2018) and Mexico City (2019)—and now, co-writing Remote Works, a guide for managers.

 meet ali & tamara